TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 Lets display one of these KPIs in the NMI.
 In order to do so we need the CDMyVThings plugin.
 1) Add the CDMyV-Things plugin to your project (either using NuGet or include the source of the "cdePlugins/src/066/C-DMyVThings" to your project)
-2) Do not forget to add a reference to the plugin project to your host
+> Do not forget to add a reference to the plugin project to your host if you use the sources
-3) Log back into the NMI and you will see a new tile "Virtual Things" in your portal.
+2) Log back into the NMI and you will see a new tile "Virtual Things" in your portal.
-4) Click on the tile then inside the Virtual Things Dashboard, click on "V-Things List"
+3) Click on the tile then inside the Virtual Things Dashboard, click on "V-Things List"
-5) in the list click the "Add V-Thing" button on the top left of the table
+4) in the list click the "Add V-Thing" button on the top left of the table
-6) The table will add a new row and ask you to enter a "friendly name" and "Device Type" for the new V-Thing.
+5) The table will add a new row and ask you to enter a "friendly name" and "Device Type" for the new V-Thing.
 Enter:

 |Column  | Selection |
 |--|--|